asr1/digital-garden/src/site/notes/Misc/Just for Fun/Jokes.md

 * **Why don't pirates bathe before walking the plank?** They'll just wash up on shore later.
 * **What did the pirate say when asked if he was an octogenarian?** Aye matey
+* **Why do chicken coops have 2 doors?** If they had four doors, they'd be chicken sedans!
 * No matter how nice your kids are, German children will always be kinder.
 * **Why does it take a pirate so long to recite the alphabet?** They can spend years at 'c'
 * **According to Sigmund Freud, what comes between fear and sex?** fünf